 GCE ‘O’ Level English

-English grade of C6 required for animation related courses.
+English grade of C6 required for IT and Gaming programmes related courses.

 Pass interview with the Academic Director and assessment by Academic Board (if student does not meet the above English requirements).